-At the start of the profile, the flowrate calculated is the flowrate of the entire borehole.
-As the liner seals off flow paths the borehole flowrate is reduced.
-The depths in the borehole which exhibit a decrease in flow rate identify the location of flow paths and the magnitude of the change is the measure of the flow rate.
+At the start of the profile, the flowrate calculated is of the entire borehole.
+As the liner seals off flow paths, the borehole flowrate is reduced.
+The depths in the borehole, which exhibit a decrease in flowrate, identify the location of flow paths and the magnitude of the change is the measure of the flow rate.
 From the flow rate profile, one can calculate a transmissivity profile for the borehole using the Thiem equation (Figure 4).

-Flute has performed hundreds of these profiles in boreholes to depths of 1000 ft.
-These boreholes were from 3 to 12 inches in diameter.
-Publications and professional papers comparing the results to straddle packers are can be downloaded on our publications page.
+FLUTe has performed hundreds of these profiles in boreholes to depths of 1000 feet.
+These boreholes were 3" to 12" in diameter.
+Publications and professional papers comparing the results to straddle packers can be downloaded on our publications page.